ThomasCluzel/zz3-quantum-computing/zz3-projet-ibm-q-experience/README.md

 1. Addition of two qubits with a previous carry
 1. Quantum "Guess the number": Bernstein-Vazirani algorithm
 1. Grover's search algorithm
+1. Inversion of simple functions using Grover's algorithm

 ## Simple quantum entanglement